thomas694/finddupe/README.md

 - unicode support (v1.25)
 - alert message if order of options is wrong (v1.26)
 - support for ignoring files by patterns (v1.26)
+- checking for NTFS file system in batch and hardlink mode (v1.27)

 It works for me, but some more testing is desirable.